Using Events in a Custom Module

 function(DefineRulesEvent $event) {

-// existing validation rules
+// Memoize existing validation rules:

 $rules = $event->rules;

-// add our rule to the array
+// Push our new rule onto the array:

 $rules[] = ['title', 'string', 'min' => 10];